Craft Lab 2025 - pic by Teja Godson 6.jpg

 The Great Takeaway is a chance for visitors to dine amongst some of the finest materials, textiles, glassware and ceramics produced in the Ballarat region – and then be able to take the handcrafted dining setting home with them.

-A ticketed event, the Great Takeaway is an exclusively tailored dinner for up to 60 guests who will be seated in the exhibition display of Craft Lab in the heritage venue of the Ballarat Mining Exchange to enjoy a three-course meal with drinks and entertainment.
+A ticketed event, the Great Takeaway is an exclusively tailored dinner for up to 60 guests who were seated in the exhibition display of Craft Lab in the heritage venue of the Ballarat Mining Exchange to enjoy a three-course meal with drinks and entertainment.

-The six tables will be individually dressed by commissioned high-profile local ceramicists, each supplying a handcrafted main and side plate.
+The six tables were individually dressed by commissioned high-profile local ceramicists, each supplying a handcrafted main and side plate.

-Diners will be seated at random at the dining tables, allocated a specific curated cutlery, plates and glassware set for the evening valued at more than $400 per setting.
+Diners were seated at random at the dining tables, allocated a specific curated cutlery, plates and glassware set for the evening valued at more than $400 per setting.

 WORKSHOPS